cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 * Time to Restore Service

 <!--
+What kind of data are talking about?

 The four metrics used by the report are those identified by the DORA (DevOps Research and assessment group.
 These metrics span the entire software lifecycle.
-They do not necessarily cover all aspects of DevOps, and organizations may define other metrics as required.

 * Deployment Frequency
 * Lead Time for Changes
 * Change Failure Rate
 * Time to Restore Service

 Something that is apparent from this list of metrics is that no single tool will produce the data required to calculate them.

-Having a common language like CDEvents spoken by different tools would simplify the analysis of data required to calculate the metrics.
-Our goal is to foster an ecosystem of tools that will be able to do this for systems that can produce CDEvents.
+And this is where CDEvents can help:

+- on the producing side, it provides a shared minimum data model for tools in the DevOps space to implement
+- on the consuming side, it makes data easier to ingest, store and process

+CDEvent, when widely implemented by tools, can also lower the barrier to adoption of new tools.
 Organizations will be able then to switch one of their tools, or add a new one, and as long as it supports CDEvents, metrics will keep working.
 -->